We're sorry, but this class is over. The last meeting was Saturday, June 24, 2017.

 The study of music theory is important to any comprehensive musical education, as theory introduces students to the basic elements and notational conventions of music.
-In this interactive class, students study scales, key signatures, intervals, triads, rhythms, musical forms, and terminology, and participate in both group singing and dictation activities to hone their sight singing and ear training skills.
+In this interactive class, students study major and minor scales, modes, intervals, chord progressions, cadences, complex rhythms, musical forms, and terminology, and participate in both group singing and dictation activities to hone their sight singing and ear training skills.
 This class is designed to help students improve music literacy and sight reading skills, and teach students the building blocks of musical grammar to provide the foundation for further explorations in harmony, history, counterpoint, and analysis.

 For more information, please contact Evan Meier, Theory Department Chair, at (202) 686-8000 x1598 or firstname.lastname@example.org

 7 and over